Saik0s/tca_tuist_boilerplate/README.md

 ## Tips

 - **Use Mise for Consistent Environments**: Mise ensures that all developers use the same versions of tools, which helps prevent inconsistencies and "works on my machine" issues.
+- **Leverage Pre-commit Hooks**: Install and configure pre-commit hooks to enforce code quality standards automatically.
+- **Understand TCA Concepts**: Familiarize yourself with reducers, actions, state, and effects in TCA to effectively implement features.
 - **Modularize Your Code**: Keep your features and components modular.
 This makes your codebase more maintainable and testable.
 - **Write Tests Early**: Leverage TCA's testability to write unit and integration tests as you develop new features.
 - **Leverage Tuist Templates**: Use the provided Tuist templates to scaffold new features and components.
 This ensures consistency across your codebase.
-- **Use Pre-commit Hooks**: Install and configure pre-commit hooks to enforce code quality standards automatically.
-- **Understand TCA Concepts**: Familiarize yourself with reducers, actions, state, and effects in TCA to effectively implement features.
 - **Regularly Update Dependencies**: Keep your dependencies up to date to benefit from the latest features and bug fixes.
 - **Document Your Code**: Maintain clear documentation within your code to make it easier for others (and future you) to understand.